When your child has been diagnosed with

 All head lice treatments call for 2 applications.

 False.
 Here's why: Several prescription treatments suggest using only 1 application.
 Sometimes, a third treatment is needed if live lice persist following the second treatment.

 Prescription head lice treatments involve being left on the scalp and hair for 8 to 12 hours.

 False.
 Here's why: Some prescription products have application times as short as 10 minutes followed by a simple rinse with water.
 That is why it is essential for parents to read and follow manufacturer instructions exactly as written.

 All head lice treatments instruct users to nit comb.

-- False.
+False.
 Here's why: There are some prescription products that don't call for nit combing.
 Nits are lice eggs.
-Even when nit combing is not required to get rid of an infestation, you may choose to comb out nits while hair is wet with a fine tooth comb.
-Removing nits may help to decrease embarrassment to your child or adolescent, as well as eliminate potential conflicts with school officials that you have not treated your child.
+Even when nit combing is not required to get rid of an infestation, you may choose to comb out nits while hair is wet with a fine-tooth comb.
+Removing nits may help to decrease embarrassment to your child or teen, as well as eliminate potential conflicts with school officials that you have not treated your child.

 Due to stronger ingredients, prescription head lice treatments should only be used as a last resort.

 False.
 Here's why: Prescription medications have different active ingredients than the OTC products and may need to be used in the initial treatment of head lice in some communities based upon local resistance patterns.
 Many newer prescription treatments can be used safely when prescribed by a pediatrician and carefully applied according to instructions.
 Several prescription treatments are safe to use on children as young as 6 months of age.